 Boards must ensure that conditional applicants demonstrate cooperation for four consecutive weeks.
 The four weeks can begin at any time and fall across two calendar months.
 A conditional applicant must provide a H2588 referral form from HHSC to attend a WOA and demonstrate cooperation for four consecutive weeks.
 The date required on the H2588 is the date of the conditional applicant’s WOA attendance.

-Boards must be aware that all Choices services, including support services, are available if the individuals demonstrate cooperation and are meeting participation requirements.
+All Choices services, including support services, are available if the individuals demonstrate cooperation and are meeting participation requirements.

-Boards must be aware that eligibility for child care services is 12 months.
+Eligibility for child care services is 12 months.
 If a conditional applicant fails to demonstrate cooperation and does not meet the participation requirements, he or she will be subject to the three-month continued care provision of TWC Child Care Services rule §809.51.

 B-401.g: Teen Heads of Household